-5 Comparison of revenue outturn to budgets
+4 Comparison of revenue outturn to budgets

-Each year, a revenue budget is approved which matches in total the sums which will be raised by Council Tax, Government grants, and planned transfers to or from reserves.
-During the year of account, virements and budget adjustments are approved within this sum with any change in total budget being matched by a change in transfers to or from reserves.
-The actual spending on service running costs, interest payable and other operating costs, net of income from charges and contributions, is known as the outturn.
+Each year, a net revenue budget is approved, funded through the sums raised by Council Tax, Government grants, and planned transfers to or from reserves.
+During the financial year virements and budget adjustments are approved within this sum, with any change in total budget being matched by a change in transfers to or from reserves.
+The actual spending on service running costs, interest payable and other operating costs, net of income generated from charges and contributions, is known as the outturn.
 The outturn is contained within the Comprehensive Income and Expenditure Statement, but does not match the format of that Statement as required by the Code.
 A reconciliation is shown in the Expenditure and Funding Analysis.
 The difference between the outturn and the budget is transferred to or from the General Reserve.

-In order to demonstrate the Authority's stewardship of public funds, a comparison of the outturn to the budget is shown in the next table, followed by reasons for the most significant variations in 2016/17.
+In order to demonstrate the Authority's stewardship of public funds, a comparison of the outturn to the budget is shown in the next table, followed by reasons for the most significant variations in 2017/18.